ooniki/EasyCommentGenerator/README.md

 		DocGenerator.py directory extension marker

-	directory : directory of your project.
+	-directory : directory of your project.

-	extension : extension of your files.
+	-extension : extension of your files.

-	marker : marker that you want to use for comment (usually the comment character).
+	-marker : marker that you want to use for comment (usually the comment character).

 Every comment must begin with the selected comment character followed by the type of comment and a colon. the type can be written :

 	#t:
 	#type:
 	#Type:

 Available types are :

 	- Variables : #v: or #var: or #Var:
 	- Functions : #f: or #function: or #Function:
 	- Parameters : #p: or #parameter: or #Parameter: